 We’ll go through everything you need to know about building great sales prospecting lists.
-We’ll show you the best way to prospect, the best tools to get you started and take you to step by step through the process.
+We’ll show you the best way to prospect, the best tools to get you started and take you step by step through the process.
 By the end of this article, you’ll know exactly how to develop a good prospecting list.

 Let’s dive right in.